FinanceModels API Reference

 julia> struct AmortizationSchedule <: ProjectionKind end AmortizationSchedule

-Returns the variables to optimize over for the given model.
-This is an optic/lens specifying which parameters of the modle can vary.
+__default_optic(model)Returns the variables to optimize over for the given model.
+This is an optic/lens specifying which parameters of the model can vary.
 See extended help for more.
-An optic argument is a singular or vector of lenses with an optional range of acceptable parameters.
+An optic argument is a tuple of optic => interval pairs specifying which model parameters to optimize and their bounds.

 Examples